Austro-Hungarian Navy: The Boxer Rebellion

 Austria-Hungary was part of the Eight-Nation Alliance during the Boxer Rebellion in China (1899–1901).
 As a member of the Allied nations, Austria sent two training ships and the cruisers SMS Kaiserin und Königin Maria Theresia, SMS Kaiserin Elisabeth, SMS Aspern, and SMS Zenta and a company of marines to the North China coast in April 1900, based at the Russia concession of Port Arthur.

 In June they helped hold the Tianjin railway against Boxer forces, and also fired upon several armed junks on the Hai River near Tong-Tcheou.
 They also took part in the seizure of the Taku Forts commanding the approaches to Tianjin, and the boarding and capture of four Chinese destroyers by Capt.
 Roger Keyes of HMS Fame.
 In all k.u.k. forces suffered few casualties during the rebellion.

-After the uprising, a cruiser was maintained permanently on the China station, and a detachment of marines was deployed at the embassy in Peking.
+After the uprising, a cruiser was maintained permanently on the China station, and a detachment of marines was deployed at the embassy in Beijing.

 Lieutenant Georg Ludwig von Trapp, who served as a submarine commander during World War I and became famous in the musical The Sound of Music after World War II, was decorated for bravery aboard SMS Kaiserin und Königin Maria Theresia during the Rebellion.